-Over the long term, lengthening the legs and spine through yoga or other exercises can also help develop good posture, which reduces stiffness, inflammation and pain along the sciatic nerve.
+Over the long term, lengthening the legs and spine through benefit-rich yoga or other exercises can also help develop good posture, which reduces stiffness, inflammation and pain along the sciatic nerve.
 Studies have found that yoga is safe and effective for people with piriformis syndrome and sciatic nerve pain.
 (6) Some of the most important movements for preventing sciatic pain target the hips, hamstrings, glutes and lower back, while building strength in the core and legs and relaxing stiff areas.

 The following piriformis exercises can be helpful to do several times per week or more: (7)

 - Laying down supine piriformis stretch with a crossover (moving left knee toward right shoulder).

 - Laying down supine piriformis stretch without a crossover (moving heel toward right shoulder).

 - Laying down supine piriformis stretch assisted by opposite leg (moving right knee toward right shoulder).